Gadiler/CouponSystem_Part_II/README.md

 # CouponSystem
 Author by: Gadi Engelsman.

-Coupons system with JDBC (MySQL) implementation.
+Coupons system with SpringBoot implementation, with access to database (MySQL).

 ## The Coupon System project phase 2: